 How has society come to value people?
-Is it based on their ability, education, talent, good looks or what they do for others?
+Is it based on their ability, education, talent, good looks, or what they do for others?
 What is a Very Important Person (VIP)?
-While there are people who are talented who become VIPs, talent is apparently nor required; nor is intelligence or good works.
-What is required is the ability and willingness to spend money, to consume.
-Have a look around and the evidence is everywhere.
+While there are people who are talented who become VIPs, talent is apparently not required; nor is intelligence or good work.
+What is required is the ability and willingness to spend money to consume.
+Have a look around, and the evidence is everywhere.

 Look at air travel as an example.
 You can fly economy or first/business class.
 The business class customers are willing and able to spend more money.
 That is their only point of difference from the economy passenger.
-Yet the business class customers are seated first, have bigger seats, better sleeping arrangements, and their own cabin crew.
-As an economy passenger, you are not expected to trespass into the realm of the first-class passenger and if you do you will be promptly asked to leave.
-They are VIPs and you are not.
+Yet the business class customers are seated first, have bigger seats, better sleeping arrangements, and have their own cabin crew.
+As an economy passenger, you are not expected to trespass into the realm of the first-class passenger, and if you do, you will be promptly asked to leave.
+They are VIPs, and you are not.

 Then there is the high roller, a person who gambles or spends large sums of money.
-These players receive the royal treatment from the casinos wherever they play and yet, these so-called VIPs are actually of limited and in some cases no value to society.
+These players receive royal treatment from the casinos wherever they play, and yet, these so-called VIPs are actually of limited and, in some cases, no value to society.

-What you do, who you really are and how you participate in society seems to have faded into insignificance in today’s consumer-driven world where you are now judged on what you can spend, not what you can do.
-Yes, there are some wonderful people who have created fantastic art, music, or helped other people and they have become VPIs, but are they VIPs because of what they created, or because they also became good consumers, VICs.
+What you do, who you really are, and how you participate in society seem to have faded into insignificance in today’s consumer-driven world, where you are now judged on what you can spend, not what you can do.
+Yes, there are some wonderful people who have created fantastic art and music or helped other people and have become VPIs, but are they VIPs because of what they created or because they also became good consumers, VICs?

 So let’s turn the page.
-Let’s get back to acknowledging people for who they are and what they do, not for what they have and how much they consume.
-The real VIPs are not consumers; they are doers, creators, and makers.
+Let’s acknowledge people for who they are and what they do, not for what they have and how much they consume.
+The real VIPs are not consumers but doers, creators, and makers.
 Let’s not aspire to be a VIC but to make a difference.
-To be a VIC all you to do is spend.
+To be a VIC, all you have to do is spend.
 I believe the real VIPs are the makers.
-To be a maker you have to learn; gains skills and become competent; you have to create something of value.
-That is what gives you true value as a person, not what you can have, but what you can do.
+To be a maker, you have to learn, gains skills, and become competent; you have to create something of value.
+That is what gives you true value as a person, not what you can have but what you can do.

 Just something to think about and to teach our children.